speeduino/wiki.js/Secondary_Serial_IO_interface.md

 Overview
 --------

-The Arduino Mega2560 version of Speeduino supports the use of Serial3 for supplemetry IO.
+The Arduino Mega2560 version of Speeduino supports the use of Serial3 for supplementary IO.
 The STM32F4XX and Teensy3.5/6 versions use Serial2 .
 On a Mega 2560 Serial3 can be found on the board at pins 14 and 15.The connection speed is 115200baud.
-Supplementry IO via Canbus is under development for Teensy and Mega2560 mcu types.
+Supplementary IO via CAN bus is under development for Teensy and Mega2560 MCU types.
-The use of canbus will also enable more advanced features to be added in the future.
+The use of CAN bus will also enable more advanced features to be added in the future.

 Settings
 --------

 ### Enable Secondary IO interface

-To enable use of the Secondary io interface it must be enabled in TunerStudio.
+To enable use of the Secondary I/O interface it must be enabled in TunerStudio.

 Dependant on if CAN_COMMANDS have been enabled will vary the type of dropdown menu you will see